IW276/IW276WS20-P8/README.md

 # Project-Template for IW276 Autonome Systeme Labor

-This project includes optimization of the existing methods and technologies with the aim of detecting larger numbers of people from CCTV cameras in public places.
+This project includes the optimization of the existing methods and technologies to detect larger numbers of people from CCTV cameras in public places.
 Our approach works with the help of a pre-trained machine learning model that runs on a Jetson Nano in a Docker container.

 <p align="center">